 Grooming your Lhasa Apso yourself is very satisfying, it will bind you closer together.
 Saving money at the same time is an added bonus.
 Continue to read and you will find these helpful tips.

 Make sure to brush your dog’s fur daily.
 Especially if you have a show dog.
 At least once a week brush it for longer with more attention to detail.
 First, place your dog onto the grooming table or the area where you will carry out the brushing.
 Separate its fur into equal layers and begin brushing its fur from the inner layer towards the outer layer.
 If necessary, use some detangling spray this will make it easier to comb through.

 In the unlikely and extreme cases of the Lhasa Apsos fur to be in knots, carefully and steadily use a pair of blunt-ended scissors over a comb to avoid cutting its skin.
 You may also use a Matt-breaker comb on your dog’s coat of matted hair which works wonders.
-Another fabulous brush which removes tangles from its fur instantly and efficiently is the detangling brush.
+Another fabulous brush that removes tangles from its fur instantly and efficiently is the detangling brush.
 Sometimes brushing your dog’s hair may cause infection if the skin is broken or scratched, but the Matt-breaker comb will not cause this infection on its skin if used correctly.

 - Mat-Breaker comb

 - Wire pin brush

 - Flea combs

 - The Mat Breaker comb is used specifically for breaking matted hair.
 These matted areas, especially with long-haired dogs are difficult to remove.
 Close to the body, they need special care when removing them so as not to damage your dog’s skin and cause infections.
 You must do this de-matting process before their bath time, after bathing your Lhasa Apso this matted hair will be even more difficult to remove!
 The best tip here is to use your Mat Breaker comb to remove the matted hair areas before you put your dog in the shower or bath.
 One like this is perfect.